njlr/rs-core-lib/prion/core.md

 happen if copying `D` throws).

 The template is specialized for pointer types; if `T` is a pointer, the deleter will never be called if the resource pointer is null.
-Behaviour is otherwise the same as for any other type.
+The `bool` conversion and `!` operator have their usual meaning for pointers; for other types, they will fail to compile if `T` does not have an explicit conversion to `bool`.
+Behaviour is otherwise the same for pointer and non-pointer types.

 * `class` **`ScopeExit`**
     * `using ScopeExit::`**`callback`** `= function<void()>`